MeRupamGanguly/interview-preparation/GRPC.md

 To generate Self-Signed Certificate : `openssl req -new -x509 -key server.key -out server.crt -days 365`
 Creating a Certificate Signed by a Trusted CA:
 - Create a Private Key
-- Once you have the private key, you can generate a CSR.
+- Once we have the private key, we can generate a CSR.
 This CSR contains information about the server, and it will be submitted to the CA for signing. we can use the following command: `openssl req -new -key server.key -out server.csr` You will be prompted for details like Common Name (CN), Organization, and Location.
-The most important field is CN (Common Name), which should match the fully qualified domain name (FQDN) of your server (e.g., example.com or yourserver.com).
+The most important field is CN (Common Name), which should match the fully qualified domain name (FQDN) of our server (e.g., example.com or ourserver.com).
 - You need to submit the server.csr file to a CA (trusted organization) for signing.
-If you are using a public CA, like Let's Encrypt, GoDaddy, or DigiCert, they will provide a process for submitting the CSR and issuing a signed certificate.
+If we are using a public CA, like Let's Encrypt, GoDaddy, or DigiCert, they will provide a process for submitting the CSR and issuing a signed certificate.
-- After the CA signs the CSR, you will receive a signed certificate (server.crt).
+- After the CA signs the CSR, we will receive a signed certificate (server.crt).
 This certificate is now trusted (assuming it's signed by a trusted CA).
-- After obtaining the signed certificate, you can verify that the certificate matches the private key and is properly signed by the CA:
+- After obtaining the signed certificate, we can verify that the certificate matches the private key and is properly signed by the CA:

 ```go
 // Load server certificate and private key for TLS